zwoefler/data-is-aweseome/CONTRIBUTING.md

 ## 📦️ New Features
-A new feature must adhere to the folder strucutre at the end of this chapter.
+A new feature adheres to the folder structure at the end of this chapter.
-Your fueature must be documented, and be able to be executed repeatadly.
+Your fueature is documented, and able to be executed repeatadly.
-Do not use hidden or not publicly accessable resources, or provide a higher ladder ;)
+Do not use hidden or not publicly accessable resources hidden behind a barrier.
+Or provide a ladder to get over the barrier ;)

-ALWAYS include a `README.md` for your Feature including the following segments, at least a brief explanation and how to run:
+ALWAYS include a `README.md` containing the following segments, at least a brief explanation and how to run:
 - Title of your project
 - Research Qeustion / Why
 - How it works / is implemented